"She was unsuccessful": GWR drops verdict on Afua's sing-a-thon

-- The GWR has released its verdict on Afua Aduonum's sing-a-thon record attempt
+- The GWR has released its verdict on Afua Aduonum's sing-a-thon world record attempt

 - It came to the conclusion that the Ghanaian lady was unsuccessful in her attempt to break the current record

-- Many people who reacted to the news have shared their opinions on why Afua Aduonum failed in her quest
+- Many people who reacted to the news have shared their opinions on why the Ghanaian failed in her quest

 The Guinness World Records (GWR) has provided a sad update to Ghanaians regarding the singing marathon world record attempt embarked upon by Afua Asantewaa Aduonum last year.